yoni2k/google-translate-api/README.md

 # Unit tests
 There are extensive unit tests that test different use cases and variations of using the module with PyTest:
-1. Programmatic and User input use cases
+ - Programmatic and User input use cases
-2. From English to Hebrew and from Hebrew to English
+ - From English to Hebrew and from Hebrew to English translations
-3. With giving explicit source language, or let translate to _auto-detect_
+ - With giving explicit source language, or let translate to _auto-detect_
-4. Invalid parameters testing
+ - Invalid parameters testing
-5. Testing user input with invalid options given
+ - Testing user input with invalid options given
 See more tests and details in `tests/test_translate.py`

 # Possible future features
- - Add feature of printing languages supported for translation using `https://translation.googleapis.com/language/translate/v2/languages` API
+ - Add feature of returning / printing languages supported for translation using `https://translation.googleapis.com/language/translate/v2/languages` API
  - Add feature of giving flexibility which language to translate to besides Hebrew and English
- - Support API key in a more user-friendly way: find a way to get a longer term API key, or get it programmatically
+ - Support API key in a more user-friendly way: find a way to get a longer term API key, or get it programmatically without user intervention
- - Make Windows command line for Hebrew - encoding issues
+ - Resolve Windows command line encoding issues to allow translation from/to languages that require unicode (Hebrew)
- - Make a demo and put a link on Github
+ - Make a demo of using the module and put a link on Github